Free Oklahoma Durable Power of Attorney Forms

 icon/download-doc_24pxPrint, and download you PDF

-A Durable Power of Attorney (DPOA) is a legal instrument in which an individual, known as the "principal," assigns powers to another person, referred to as the "agent" or "attorney-in-fact," to manage their affairs.
+A Durable Power of Attorney (DPOA) for Oklahoma is a legal instrument in which an individual, known as the "principal," assigns powers to another person, referred to as the "agent" or "attorney-in-fact," to manage their affairs.

 Differing from a healthcare power of attorney that focuses on medical decisions, a DPOA generally relates to financial and personal issues.